Georgina Haines

 Georgina Phoebe Herbert Haines, R.R.C.
-(21 June 1867-1959).
-Haines was a wartime military nursing leader, and nursed King Edward VII during and after his emergency operation for an appendiceal abscess, and became known as the King's Nurse.
+(21 June 1867–1959) was a wartime military nursing leader.
+She nursed King Edward VII during and after his emergency operation for an appendiceal abscess, and became known as the King's Nurse.

 Early life

-Haines was born in Mallow in Co.Cork, Ireland in 1868.
-She was one of at least five children born to Charles Haines, a gentleman farmer and his wife Anne.
-By 1891 Georgina and another sister were living with one of their married brother's who was a General Practioner and Surgeon near St Pancras in London.
+Haines was born in Mallow in County Cork, Ireland in 1868.
+She was one of at least five children born to Charles Haines, a gentleman farmer, and his wife Anne.

+By 1891, Georgina and another sister were living with one of their married brothers, who was a general practitioner and surgeon near St Pancras in London.